argilla-io/notus/README.md

 ## News

 * **30th November, 2023**: Notus 7B v1 is released! 🎉 Using the same DPO fine-tuning approach as Zephyr 7B Beta, but changing the data source from UltraFeedback to binarize it using the average of the different criterias, instead of the critique score.
-Notus 7B improved in both AlpacaEval and LM Eval Harness compared to Zephyr 7B Beta, while for MT-Bench the results were a tiny bit behind.
+Notus 7B improved in both AlpacaEval and LM Eval Harness compared to Zephyr 7B Beta, while for MT-Bench the results were on par.
 More information at [`v1/`](./v1/).

 ## Resources